hapax/hapax.github.io/assets/spotit.md

 Now draw all the lines, and you have the Fano plane!
 (This construction also works if you have the grey triangle on the outside and get rid of the grey points.)
+Technically, this is a graph of the points, with an edge just in case they lie on some line together, called the *incidence geometry*.

 We'll show below that, for any projective plane, it must be the case that $n = q^2 + q + 1$ for some number $q$ which